 Ms. O’Connor is a past Director of National Training for the Defender Services Division of the Administrative Office of the U.S. Courts.
 She has taught law school courses in trial advocacy and writing, and legal education programs on various criminal defense issues.
 She has testified before the U.S. House of Representatives Subcommittee on Crime, and was elected to the ABA Criminal Justice Council.
 She was chair of the ABA Defense Services Committee.

 Ms. O’Connor has written numerous articles and editorials on criminal defense issues for publications including The Federal Sentencing Reporter and the L.A.
 Daily Journal.
 She has appeared as a guest commentator on “Geraldo”, NPR, Good Morning America, Court TV and BET.

-Ms. O’Connor is a member of the 9th Circuit Appellate Panel.
-She maintains a Martindale-Hubbell “AV” rating, was named to its Bar Registry of Preeminent Women Lawyers (top 5%) and the Top 100 by the National Trial Lawyers.
-She was recently named a 2012 Super Lawyer.
+Ms. O’Connor is a former member of the 9th Circuit Appellate Panel, and a former member of the District of Vermont CJA Panel.
+She maintains a Martindale-Hubbell “Judicial AV Preeminent” rating, the highest possible rating in both legal ability and ethical standards, and was named to its Bar Registry of Preeminent Women Lawyers (top 5%) and the Top 100 by the National Trial Lawyers.
+She has been named a Super Lawyer each year since 2012.
 Her current practice includes civil and criminal litigation, as well as appellate practice and regulatory litigation.
 She is admitted in the states of New York, California, Connecticut and Vermont, and numerous federal courts, including the United States Supreme Court.